0xPARC/0xparc-intro-book/easy/src/ec.typ

 == Example application: Pedersen commitments <pedersen>

 A _commitment scheme_ is a protocol where Alice wants to commit some value $x$ to Bob that is later revealed.
-Typically Alice gives Bob some "commitment" $c(x)$ and later reveals $x$.
-What we want is that this protocol is both _binding_ (Alice cannot change her mind about $x$ depending on Bob's later actions) and _hiding_ (Bob does not get any information about $x$ from $c(x)$).
+Typically Alice gives Bob some "commitment" $Com(x)$ and later reveals $x$.
+What we want is that this protocol is both _binding_ (Alice cannot change her mind about $x$ depending on Bob's later actions) and _hiding_ (Bob does not get any information about $x$ from $Com(x)$).
 The KZG scheme we are building towards will be a commitment scheme for polynomials, but we can already use elliptic curves to commit *numbers* with something called a Pedersen commitment, which we will now describe.

 A multivariable generalization of @ddh is that if $g_1, ..., g_n in E$ are a bunch of randomly chosen points of $E$ with order $q$,